blakep7/Open-Horizon-Release-Proposal/README.md

 }
 ```

-- **Step 2:** Clone the forked repository to your local machine.
+- **Step 2:** Navigate to the [Release Manager Workflow Page](https://github.com/blakep7/Open-Horizon-Release/actions/workflows/release.yml)

-- **Step 3:** Update the version information of the component in the appropriate JSON file under the [releases](releases) directory.
-Make sure to follow semantic versioning (MAJOR.MINOR.PATCH).
+- **Step 3:** Click 'Run Workflow'.

-- **Step 4:** Commit the changes with a descriptive message about the version update.
+- **Step 4:** Paste your Release Versions JSON into the parameter field.

-- **Step 5:** Create a pull request (PR) to the main repository.
+- **Step 5:** Determine and select how the main Open Horizion Version should be incremented.

-- **Step 6:** The Release Manager will review the changes and merge the PR if everything looks good.

-### 2. Release and Tagging

-Once the pull request is merged, the Release Manager will follow these steps to release and tag the component:

-- **Step 1:** The Release Manager will create a new GitHub release using the version information provided in the PR.

-- **Step 2:** The Release Manager will tag the component's repository with the corresponding version number.

-- **Step 3:** The tagged release will trigger the CI/CD process for the component, and it will be available for use.
+- **Step 6:** Hit the green 'Run Workflow' button.

+- **Step 7:** Wait for the release to be approved by one of the specific contributors that controls the release management.

+- **Step 8:** Celebrate a new Open Horizion Release.

 ## Contributing

 Contributions to Open Horizon Releases are welcome!
-If you have suggestions, bug reports, or want to contribute to the release process, please follow the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md).
+If you have suggestions, bug reports, or want to contribute to the release process, please follow the guidelines in [CONTRIBUTING.md](https://github.com/open-horizon/.github/blob/master/CONTRIBUTING.md).

 ## License